Privacy Notice (How we use pupil and parent / carer information)

-Under the requirements of the General Data Protection Regulation and data protection legislation, Samuel Rhodes School is subject to a variety of obligations as the data controller of personal data (information) about pupils and their parents, carers and families.
+Under data protection law, Samuel Rhodes School is subject to a variety of obligations as the data controller of personal data (information) about pupils and their parents, carers and families.

 Personal data is information that identifies you and your child and is about you and your child.
 This personal data might be provided to us by you, or provided by someone else (for example another school) or it could be created by the school.

 This privacy notice explains how we collect, store and use pupil & parent / carer personal data.
 Samuel Rhodes School is the 'Data controller' for the purposes of data protection law.
 We have appoint Grow Education Partners Ltd as our data protection officer (DPO) and the responsible contact is Claire Mehegan, firstname.lastname@example.org